72 T-NUT LAYOUT

 Atomik recommends the 120 Hole T-nut pattern (Staggered).
 It gives you t-nuts that are 6" apart with each column of t-nuts staggering.

-From left to right, you have a column of 7 t-nuts, then the next column is six t-nuts.
-You should get eight columns of 7 t-nuts (56) and seven columns of 6 t-nuts (42).
 Our reasoning for this density is that on a home bouldering wall, space is at its premium since most are not very big.
-When route setting on the standard 72 pattern, you will find significant gaps of space between holds.
-It is easier to set routes on the 98 t-nut pattern because you have more options in terms of the staggering locations and the higher quantity of t-nuts—the Atomik standard for bouldering walls to achieve maximum options for route setting.
+When route setting on the standard 72-pattern, you will find significant gaps of space between holds.
+It is easier to set routes on the 120 t-nut pattern because you have more options in terms of the staggering locations and the higher quantity of t-nuts—the Atomik standard for bouldering walls to achieve maximum options for route setting.

-The 105 t-nut pattern is for system walls.
-System Walls use the grid pattern.
+System Walls use a grid pattern.
 System walls need to be symmetrical with a tight t-nut spacing for the most options to be able to overlap paths.
-The grid pattern makes it easy to set up repeating holds/moves.
+This 120 t-nut grid pattern makes it easy to set up repeating holds/moves.